ELGAS Knowledge Hub

 It can be used for cooking, hot water and space heating.

-It is also frequently blended into autogas, to fuel vehicles.
+It is also frequently blended into Autogas, to fuel vehicles.

 There are also commercial and agricultural applications, including the heating of greenhouses.